cyb3rko/raspi-speedtester/2 - cronitor/README.md

 `wget https://raw.githubusercontent.com/cyb3rko/raspi-speedtester/main/2%20-%20cronitor/cronitor-setup.py`

-Open it via `nano cronitor-setup.py`, fill in your user name, your API key and save/exit the file.
+Open it via `nano cronitor-setup.py`, fill in your API key and save/exit the file.

+If not already installed, install PIP for installing Python libraries:

+`sudo apt-get install python3-pip`

+Now install the Cronitor python package:

+`pip install cronitor`

 By executing the file with `python cronitor-setup.py` a new monitor should appear on [cronitor.io](https://cronitor.io).